Population trapping in a pair of periodically driven Rydberg atoms: A two-level atom ( )

-Once the resonance condition $n_1\omega=\Delta_0$ is satisfied, the effective Rabi coupling between the states $|g\rangle$ and $|e\rangle$ is proportional to $J_{n_1}(\alpha)$.
+At the resonance $n_1\omega=\Delta_0$, the effective Rabi coupling between the states $|g\rangle$ and $|e\rangle$ is proportional to $J_{n_1}(\alpha)$.
 Therefore, at the Bessel zeros [$J_{n_1}(\alpha)=0$], the dynamics freezes and leads to population trapping.
-This can be further verified by looking at the quasi-energies $\epsilon_k$ as a function of $\alpha$ at the resonances [see Fig.~\ref{fig:1}(c) for the case $\Delta_0=\Omega$].
-The quasi-energies or the energy gap between them oscillates as a function of $\alpha$, and crossings occur at the zeros of the Bessel function, $J_{1}(\alpha)$, as shown in Fig.~\ref{fig:1}(d) for $\Delta_0=\omega$ \cite{cre03}.
-At those crossings, the Floquet states become purely $|g\rangle$ and $|e\rangle$, which results in a vanishing $\Pi_1^{|g\rangle}$ or $\Pi_1^{|e\rangle}$.
-Since the Floquet states do not evolve in time we have the population trapping in the states, $|g\rangle$ or $|e\rangle$.
-Thus, a vanishing IPR ($\Pi_1^{|I\rangle}$) at the driving induced resonances indicates the freezing of the state, $|I\rangle$.
+This can be further verified by looking at the quasi-energies $\epsilon_k$ as a function of $\alpha$ keeping the resonance condition satisfied.
+The quasi-energies or the energy gap between them oscillate as a function of $\alpha$, and crossings occur at the zeros of the Bessel function \cite{cre03}.
+Fig.~\ref{fig:1}(c) and \ref{fig:1}(d) show the results for the case of $\Delta_0=\omega$, and the crossings occur at the zeros of $J_{1}(\alpha)$.
+At those crossings, the degenerate Floquet modes become purely $|g\rangle$ and $|e\rangle$, which results in a vanishing $\Pi_1^{|g\rangle}$ or $\Pi_1^{|e\rangle}$ as seen in Fig.~\ref{fig:1}(d).
+Since the Floquet modes do not evolve in time, the population in states $|g\rangle$ or $|e\rangle$ freezes.
+Note that at the crossings, an arbitrary superposition of $|g\rangle$ and $|e\rangle$ is also a Floquet mode making the population trapping independent of the initial state.
+As we show below, the latter breaks down in the presence of RRI, leading to a state-dependent population trapping.
+In short, a vanishing IPR at the driving induced resonance indicates the freezing of the initial state or population trapping.